Our Curriculum : Writing

 - Write fluently and accurately for a range of purposes and audiences across a variety of genres and text types

-- Take risks in order to create original, effective and creative pieces
+- Take risks to create original, effective and creative pieces

 - Select their words carefully to create a given effect